ScitoVation/plethem/cran-comments.md

+## Resbumission
+This is a resubmission.
+The last version submitted had a period missing at the end of the description.
+Causing it to error out.
+This version is spell checked for accuracy.

+## Resubmission
+This is a resubmission.
+In this version I have addressed two concerns raised during the previous review.
+Specifically

+* No packages are a part of the Depends field in the description.
+The namespace and imports were reorganised to ensure the package still works
+* The description has been updated.

 ## Resubmission
 This is a resubmission.
 In this version I have fixed the two warnings that were a part of the previous submission.
 This version now has